 Did you know that your profile determines how people look at your company?
 It does 100%.
 If your bio is half-hearted or lame, don’t expect anyone who is trying to get more than a temporary tenancy to contact you.

-To be an elite broker, agent, firm, or otherwise, you have to look the part.
+To be that elite broker, agent, firm, or otherwise, you have to look the part.
 Since you don’t have a chance to meet the person yet, you need to focus on professional real estate bio writers.

 Your bio must reflect positively on the crowd that you want to attract.
 Not everyone will be looking for a family home in the $200-500, 000 region.